AllenCell/aics-ml-segmentation/README.md

 - new inference function utilizing weighted blending to avoid stiching effect when applying the model on a large image
 - support tensorboard for visualizing and tracking experiments

+More details on how the new code is organized can be found here: [code overview](./docs/code_overview.md)
 ***********************************************************************

 # Link to [Documentations and Tutorials](./docs/overview.md)